 - AIP amendments may not be issued every 56 days.
 A NOTAM is issued on the effective date of each 28 day AIRAC cycle, stating when the next amendment will be issued.

-- The amendment service for all volumes includes AIP Supplements and AIC.
+- The AIP subscription for all volumes includes AIP Supplements and AIC.
 In addition, subscribers to AIP Volumes 2 & 3 will receive the IFR Enroute charts when they are updated twice yearly.

-- No amendment service is currently available for Visual Navigation Charts.
+- No AIP Subscription is currently available for Visual Navigation Charts.

 Amending the AIP

 Each amendment package includes filing instructions that outline which pages of the AIP to remove and which to insert.